GoldenStack/trove/.github/README.md

 ### Generation
 Actual loot generation is fairly simple - you just need to call `LootTable#generate(LootContext)`.

+Importantly, if you want some of the vanilla features that aren't implemented here, you should implement the `VanillaInterface` interface and pass it in as a key to your context.
+A partial implementation of it that doesn't throw any exceptions is `FallbackVanillaInterface`.
+You may also have to implement some type serializers.

 Here's an example that uses the `tableRegistry` variable from the last code snippet:

 ``` java